stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 ```

 That's it, `apply` ate our closure.
 And there's the actual type of the struct that
 `rustc` made up to implement it.
-Thinking of closures as structs is useful because they
+Always thinking of closures as structs is helpful.
-are _values_ and it's important to know what happens when values move.

-Thinking of calling a closure as a _method call_ makes it easy to understand the
+Calling a closure is a _method call_:  the three kinds of function traits
-three kinds of function traits - they are the three kinds of methods:
+correspond to the three kinds of methods:

   - `Fn` struct passed as `&self`
   - `FnMut` struct passed as `&mut self`